RushuiGuan/codegen/README.md

 # CodeGen

 ### Why
-	- The project was created because I have created numerous code generators over the last few years.
+	- I have created numerous code generators over the last few years.
 Some of them are visual studio text templates, others are console or powershell commands.
 They were just temperary solutions to get the job done at the time.
+Codes were often short term and disgarded soon after.
 So I created this project looking for a permanent solution and hope others can join to create some interesting scenarios.

 ### Goal
 	- The aim of this project is to simply use code generator to speed up softwware development.
 It allows